sympower/dt-data-load-tool/docs/website/docs/general-usage/destination-tables.md

 :::

 Running this pipeline will create a database schema in the destination database (DuckDB) along with a table named `users`.
-Quick tip: you can use the `show` command of the `dlt pipeline` CLI [to see the tables](../general-usage/dataset-access/streamlit) in the destination database.
+Quick tip: you can use the `show` command of the `data_load_tool pipeline` CLI [to see the tables](../general-usage/dataset-access/streamlit) in the destination database.

 ## Database schema